dotlang/language/README.md

 - Managing name conflict in large projects
 - Add slice functions to core to return array as a pointer to another array
 - Loop functions in core
+- Decide if we can provide std as an external package rather than a built-in.